lmullen/lincolnmullen.com/source/_posts/2014-12-30-poster-teaching-graduate-students-to-code.markdown

 - digital-humanities
 ...

-The graduate students in my fall 2014 class "[Programming for Historians](http://lincolnmullen.com/courses/clio3.2014/)"---Sara Collini, Peter Carr Jones, Jannelle Legg, Anne Ladyem McDivitt, George D. Oberle III, and Amanda Regan---and I will present the poster below at [2015 annual meeting](https://aha.confex.com/aha/2015/webprogram/Paper17312.html) of the American Historical Association.
+The graduate students in my fall 2014 class "[Programming for Historians](http://lincolnmullen.com/courses/clio3.2014/)"---Sara Collini, Peter Carr Jones, Jannelle Legg, Anne Ladyem McDivitt, George D. Oberle III, and Amanda Regan---and I will present the poster below at the [2015 annual meeting](https://aha.confex.com/aha/2015/webprogram/Paper17312.html) of the American Historical Association.
 This post is a (more or less) permanent version of the poster along with supplementary materials.

 {% figure coding-poster/teaching-grad-students-to-code png,pdf 'Poster: Teaching Graduate Students to Code' %}